flannelbum/CreatureCatcher/README.md

 Known issues:
 + villagers forget profession and blank out if not traded with
 + villagers aren't "owned" and any can be picked up by anybody
-+ mobs with armor will not come back with armor
 + Interactions
     + mcmmo will ready a hoe

 Missing Mobs:
-+ FOX
++ (mostly intentional) Wandering Traders and their llamas
-+ pillagers/nether may need more work
++ pillagers/nether may need more work.